crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

 I think passing the function will be easier to test.
 I think this design pattern is called dependency injection, to use an academic term.

+I am revisiting the decision on whether to specify batch concurrency in the configuration file or command line.
+I think the batch concurrency configuration belongs in the configuration file because an automation might be designed to only run one at a time.

 # Schedule

 - [ ] Have the run command respect engine